AgustinSt1990/oldies/certificates/README.md

 ## As you can see in the "oldies" repository I started in Python in 2014, and for many years I was using it.

+## The are more certificates in LinkedIn profile.
+Are from other fields.